WWLoveTransfer/SLSA-DA/README.md

 # SLSA-DA
-Sparsely-Labeled Source Assisted Domain Adaptation
+This is the source code of our paper "Sparsely-Labeled Source Assisted Domain Adaptation" submitted to Pattern Recognition